castorini/anserini/docs/experiments-msmarco.md

 recall_1000           	all	0.8578
 ```

-Average precision and recall@1000 are the two metrics we car about the most.
+Average precision and recall@1000 are the two metrics we care about the most.

 ## BM25 Tuning